Jacob Kupin

 Legislative style

-Proactive sponsor with a focus on public health initiatives and community engagement, as well as infrastructure improvements.
+Proactive sponsor of resolutions and ordinances, with a focus on community recognition and infrastructure improvements.

 Notable recent actions

-• Sponsorship of an ordinance creating a permit prioritization program for affordable housing and daycare development projects.
+• Authored an ordinance to create a permit prioritization program for affordable housing and daycare development projects.

-• Sponsorship of a resolution recognizing April 26, 2025, as Lesbian Day of Visibility in Nashville.
+• Sponsored a resolution recognizing April 2026 as Child Abuse Prevention Month in Nashville.

 Voting record